Live at the Middle East (Mr. Lif album)

 Live at the Middle East is a 2002 live album by underground hip-hop artist Mr. Lif.
 The album, released on Ozone Records, was recorded live at The Middle East Restaurant and Nightclub in Cambridge, MA.
-The performance includes appearances by fellow Perceptionists lyricist Akrobatik and DJ Akbar.
+The performance includes appearances by fellow Perceptionists lyricist Akrobatik, DJ Fakts One, and guest emcees Insight and Akbar.

 In addition to being a live album recorded before Mr. Lif's full-length debut I Phantom, the album is notable for the early appearance of the artist with Akrobatik as the Perceptionists, an almost 13-minute freestyle with Akrobatik, and multiple halts in the performance whenever the artist yells "Stop the record!"